Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 ### MeshVisual

 The `MeshVisual` renders a mesh using a `.obj` file, optionally with materials provided in a `.mtl` file and corresponding textures.

+> [!NOTE]
+Due typographical mistake in the source code, it is advised to use 'MaterialtURL' instead of 'MaterialURL' as property name.

 The following table lists the supported properties: